SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

 - 11/19/19, Heavy 5v5 full court Bball @ CSI
 - 11/20/19, Downtown Brooklyn NYSC for a few minutes during meeting lunch break:dips, pullups, stretching on the floor.
 Made it to 7:30 yoga, having had x pints of Guiness < 2 hrs prior.
 Nice.
 - 11/25/19, Monday yoga practice
 - 11/26/19, FUJI bike ride to and from SI Ferry.
-Bay St. on the way there (Bike Lanes kinda dangerous) and Front St. on way home (extremely dark, good thing I brought my bike-headlight)
+Bay St. on the way there (bike lanes are in the car lanes) and Front St. on way home (extremely dark, good thing I brought my bike-headlight)